MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

     3. Ensure you compiled the frontend code by doing `npm run dev` or `npm run build`
     4. When choosing a model for this webapp, ensure you are referring with your hardware.
 If your system is using integrated graphics, you might want to pull models with a smaller parameters, but if you have a dedicated graphics you can pull models depending on you VRAM.
     5. Usually models with higher parameters have better performance.
+- Note: The youtube URL option has depreciated.
+I will fix it soon.